Senior Sales Operations Manager

 Victor Santoyo: So for example, if you identify that WordPress right now, we’re crawling towards Gutenberg in 5.0.
 For those that are familiar.
 This particular domain’s on 4.8.2, meaning it’s outdated.
 So if you can identify, on the web app info for example, that this particular version of WordPress does not match the current version, you know it’s outdated.
 So that would be a good alert for your team, might be good alert to execute an update or whatnot, or just even notify the customer, that they’re aware that they’re on an outdated version of WordPress.
 So some flexibility here.

-Victor Santoyo: In this particular example, one thing to note if you see blacklist info means the domain is clean and you can sort of copy that text after the fact so you know, “Okay, domain is clean by Google safe browsing security malware labs.”
-More specifically, if you get a blacklist warn, that means it’s blacklisted somewhere.
+Victor Santoyo: In this particular example, one thing to note if you see blocklist info means the domain is clean and you can sort of copy that text after the fact so you know, “Okay, domain is clean by Google safe browsing security malware labs.”
+More specifically, if you get a blocklist warn, that means it’s blocklisted somewhere.
 It’ll even include the link where you can follow up the reason for the block as well.

 Victor Santoyo: Those are some examples.
 Running on 20+ minutes, so don’t want to take too much else of your time, but sort of get your mind thinking about ways you can get creative with the API.
 You can listen to execute just basic functions day to day.
 By all means, if you have any questions, let me have them.
 Val, be more than happy to answer.